jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

     - Unlike crash-consistent backups, application-consistent backups have the ability to see application information both in memory as well as pending I/O operations.
 Application-consistent backups are able to do this by using VSS writers.
 We already mentioned how Volume Shadow Copy (VSS) works on a volume level.
 VSS writers are application-specific components for Microsoft's Volume Shadow Copy Service, which ensure the consistency of application data when a shadow copy is created.
 - PowerShell cmdlets which are required to configure recurring backups using the default backup policy:
   - You should first run the Register-AzResourceProvider cmdlet.
 This is required the first time you use Azure Backup.
 This registers the Azure Recovery Service provider in your subscription.
+    - Some resources providers are registered by default for your subscription.
+To use the other resource providers, you must register them.
+However, many resource providers are registered for you when you take certain actions.
+For example, if you create a resource through the portal, the portal automatically registers any unregistered resource providers that are needed.
+When deploy resources through an Azure Resource Manager template, any required resource providers are also registered.
+    - Exs of resource provider namespaces:
+      - Microsoft.AAD
+      - Microsoft.App
+      - Microsoft.Advisor
+      - Microsoft.RecoveryServices
+    - `Register-AzResourceProvider -ProviderNamespace "Microsoft.RecoveryServices"`
   - You should then run the New-AzRecoveryServicesVault cmdlet to create a Recovery Services vault to store the backups.
+    - `New-AzRecoveryServicesVault -ResourceGroupName "myResourceGroup" -Name "myRecoveryServicesVault" -Location "WestEurope"`
   - Finally, you should run the Enable-AzRecoveryServicesBackupProtection cmdlet to enable backups to run using the default backup policy.
 Once enabled, backups will run automatically.
+    - `$policy = Get-AzRecoveryServicesBackupProtectionPolicy -Name "DefaultPolicy"`
+    - `Enable-AzRecoveryServicesBackupProtection -ResourceGroupName "myResourceGroup" -Name "myVM" -Policy $policy`
+- While Azure Backup focuses on backups, Azure Site Recovery is more a replication mechanism.

 ## Others